fsiovn/ai-autocomplete/README.md

       - The **fsiovn FIM endpoint** may collect and store data so use your own API key if you're concerned about privacy.

    - We disclaim all responsibility.

+# Compare with GitHub Copilot

+   > GitHub Copilot remains a more full-featured product overall.

+   - Pros:

+      1. Web support:

+         GitHub Copilot still doesn't fully support VS Code for the Web (github.dev, vscode.dev).
+         This extension works seamlessly in web environments, making it ideal for contributing to public repositories without a local setup.

+      2. Lightweight:

+         This extension is extremely small - around 40 KB, compared to 33 MB for GitHub Copilot + Copilot Chat.

+      3. Focused on autocomplete:

+         The extension is dedicated purely to autocomplete.
+         Users who prefer external chat tools (Cline, KiloCode, ClaudeCode, Codex CLI, etc.) can combine them as they like.

+      4. Privacy-friendly (BYOK):

+         When users bring their own API key, the extension does not collect or store any code or usage data.

+      5. No additional subscription needed:

+         Users with a Cerebras Code Pro/Max or Gemini subscription don't need a GitHub Copilot plan.

+      6. Better free tiers:

+         Cerebras and Gemini both offer more generous free tiers compared to GitHub Copilot's current free tier.

+   - Cons:

+      1. Copilot is generally more capable overall:

+         While inline suggestions work similarly, GitHub Copilot tends to perform better in certain scenarios - especially with more advanced features like Next Edit, multi-file reasoning, and deep context understanding.

+      2. No built-in chat:

+         Unlike Copilot Chat, this extension intentionally does not include an integrated chat experience (though users can combine it with third-party tools if needed).

+      3. Model quality depends on user's API key provider:

+         Performance will vary depending on whether users choose Cerebras or Gemini and what tier they're on.

+   > Overall, GitHub Copilot remains a more comprehensive solution, but this extension focuses on being lightweight, open-source, and flexible.

 ---